 SECTION 2.4.
 Teachers are expected to maintain regular communications with parents/guardians by providing timely return of graded classwork and convening informative student conferences.

-Field Trips and Enrichment Activities Model Policy
+Field Trips and Enrichment Activities Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.